Skip to content

 For some boards we provide only minimal images due to their hardware limitations.

 In some cases we provide images with different firmware.
-They differ in level of hardware support.
-Focus into:
+They differ in the level of hardware support and can be classified as follows:

-• vendor contains vendor provided kernel which usually has best hardware support while version can be outdated, containin less general fixes
+• vendor contains a vendor-provided kernel which usually has the best hardware support while package version can be outdated, containing less general fixes

-• current is following latest mainline LTS kernel and is in most cases best choice
+• current is following the latest Linux mainline LTS kernel and is in most cases the best choice.

-• edge is as the name implies cutting-edge fresh / development / latest stable.
-It is only automatically tested and can break at any time.
-Recommended for experienced users.
+• edge is, as the name implies, cutting-edge fresh / development / latest stable.
+It is only automatically tested, it can break at any time, and it is recommended only for experienced users.

-• legacy is old stable current kernel.
-Use if either current is not available or something does not work well with it.
+• legacy is the old stable current kernel.
+Use it if current is not available or if something does not work well with it.

-The level of kernel support however always depends on the board family.
-If in your specific case something does not work well, you are always free to try an image with an other kernel included or change kernel within armbian-config.
+The level of kernel support, however, always depends on the board family.
+If in your specific case something does not work well, you are always free to try an image with another kernel included, or change the kernel with armbian-config.

 graph LR